Healthdirect Free Australian health advice you can count on.

 What are the complications of depression?

-When depression becomes very severe, dark thoughts can emerge and these can even lead to suicide.
+When depression becomes very severe, you can experience dark thoughts, and these can even lead to suicide.
 If you are having thoughts of suicide, talking to someone you trust can help.

 If someone you care about has severe depression, learn the warning signs, since they may be feeling so bad that they can’t see their way out alone.